ssorj/qtools/README.md

 of messages or requests.

-Tools that read from or write to the console take the following options.
+Tools that read from or write to the console take the following
+options:

     --input FILE          Read input from FILE
     --output FILE         Write output to FILE

-With a few exceptions, all the tools share these options.
+With a few exceptions, all the tools share these options:

     -h, --help            Print help output
     --verbose             Print detailed logging